 This is lampshaded, as the camera keeps cutting back to a wider view of the area...and the only indication of this "battle" is the very soft, almost inaudible hiss of air leaving the tire.

-Done again in the sequel, when Octavius gives a speech about how he's going to storm the White House to get help for Jedediah and begins to epically race towards the building on a squirrel.
+Done again in the sequel, when Octavius gives a speech about how he's going to storm the White House to get help for Jedediah and begins to epically race towards the building on foot.
 Cue the camera cutting to a position where we can't even see or hear him.
+Eventually he gets tired, admits he misjudged the distance, and gets attacked by a squirrel.

 They do it again at the final battle of Smithsonian, this time to 300.